8 supplements to help manage and reduce stress

 If you experience symptoms of stress, certain supplements may be able to help.
-Here is a list of seven nutrients and botanicals that have been shown to help naturally manage stress and anxiety.
+Here is a list of eight nutrients and botanicals that have been shown to help naturally manage stress and anxiety.

 Ashwagandha is extracted from the roots of an evergreen shrub native to India and Southeast Asia.
 (7) This increasingly well-known herb demonstrates a range of health benefits, including being a safe and well-tolerated natural stress remedy.
 (10) Ashwagandha mitigates stress by lowering elevated levels of cortisol in the body.
 (10) Additionally, ashwagandha may improve several sleep parameters, including total sleep time and sleep quality, for those suffering from insomnia often triggered by stress and anxiety.
 (21)